DragonQuestAPI/dragon-quest-api/README.md

 ## Installing

-- Download the project with `git clone https://github.com/NaorimSenchai/dragon-quest-api.git` in a git.
+- Download the project with `git clone https://github.com/NaorimSenchai/dragon-quest-api.git` in a git bash terminal.
 - Open the projet's folder with Visual Studio Code
 - In the terminal, type `npm i` to install the required dependencies.
 - The API is now operational.